robotology/blocktest/README.md

 In the settings section, you can find the **tablename parameter** (**main.tab**) that is the file in which all the tables are written.
-Inside of the file  you can find the tables that contain the parameters:
+Inside of the file, you can find the tables that contain the parameters:

 ```
 (this is the first table)